 The Directors, having made appropriate enquiries, have a reasonable expectation that the Group and the Company have adequate resources to continue in operational existence for the foreseeable future.
-For this reason they continue to adopt the going concern basis in preparing the consolidated financial statements on pages 43 to 89.
+For this reason they continue to adopt the going concern basis in preparing the consolidated financial statements on pages 43 to 89 of the Annual Report and Accounts.

-In adopting the going concern basis for preparing the consolidated financial statements, the Directors have considered the further information included in the business activities commentary as set out on pages 10 to 13 as well as the Group's principal risks and uncertainties as set out on pages 26 and 27.
+In adopting the going concern basis for preparing the consolidated financial statements, the Directors have considered the further information included in the business activities commentary as set out on pages 10 to 13 of the Annual Report and Accounts as well as the Group's principal risks and uncertainties as set out on pages 26 and 27.

-Further details on the going concern basis of preparation can be found in note 23 to the notes to the accounts on page 71.
+Further details on the going concern basis of preparation can be found in note 23 to the notes to the accounts on page 71 of the Annual Report and Accounts.